casually-blue/web/README.md

             }
         }
         p{
-            for(i in 1..3) {
+            // normal kotlin code is supported inside tags for(i in 1..3) {
                 +"Count $i"
             }
         }
     }
+    // write the code out to a string
 }.render(builder = sb, indent = "")
 ```
 which would output when rendered in the browser: